tillitis/tillitis-key1/doc/threat_model/threat_model.md

 #### In scope

-- SW attacks from the host against the firmware in the FPGA, and the FPGA design itself via the USB host interface.
+- SW attacks from the host against the firmware in the FPGA as well as the FPGA design itself via the USB host interface.

-- Timing attacks on the firmware in the FPGA.
+- Timing attacks on the firmware and the FPGA design.

 #### Out of scope